NethermindEth/Forta-Agents/DYDX-Bots/Operator-monitor/README.md

-# Large Tether Transfer Agent
+# DYDX Operator monitor

 ## Description

-This agent detects transactions with large Tether transfers
+This bot detects when an operator is added or removed from dydx perpetual exchange

+> Perpetual proxy contract: `0xD54f502e184B6B739d7D27a6410a67dc462D69c8`.

 ## Supported Chains

 - Ethereum
-- List any other chains this agent can support e.g. BSC

 ## Alerts

-Describe each of the type of alerts fired by this agent
+- DYDX-4-1

+  - Fired when `LogOperatorAdded` event is emitted on dydx pereptual contract.
+  - Severity is always set to "Info".
+  - Type is always set to "Info".
+  - Metadata includes:
+    - `operator`: Address of the operator that was added.

-- FORTA-1
+- DYDX-4-2
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Fired when `LogOperatorRemoved` event is emitted on dydx pereptual contract.
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "Info".
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Type is always set to "Info".
-  - Mention any other type of metadata fields included with this alert
+  - Metadata includes:
+    - `operator`: Address of the operator that was removed.

 ## Test Data

-The agent behaviour can be verified with the following transactions:
+The bot behaviour can be verified with the following transactions:

-- 0x3a0f757030beec55c22cbc545dd8a844cbbb2e6019461769e1bc3f3a95d10826 (15,000 USDT)
+### Mainnet

+- 0x58cf4814925be98279803694aef144e1d9f6bc24ebc98547f54ea27858d65286 (`LogOperatorAdded` event)
+- 0xb4708af9f63e3145441159d75bff4fa4b29064dadfcfa9176a294842e1cd5631 ( `LogOperatorRemoved` event)

+### Ropsten Testnet

+> Transactions were generated through our PoC contract deployed on Ropsten testnet.
+> To test the transactions, `PERPETUAL_PROXY` should be changed to `TEST_PROXY` in `agent.ts` Line 48.

+- 0x16acf4518c6df30592d61d99f638b950da3cfd53739442e135c12fd6b2f19101 (`LogOperatorAdded` event)
+- 0xd29099f03f7797e49d2689e127df119df5d4cb6b43329ed5687865f8e2ed23b5 ( `LogOperatorRemoved` event)